-If subsequently recommended by the Authority and agreed to by the Australia New Zealand Food Standards Council, an amendment to the Code would allow the addition of sodium acid sulfate to foods as a food acid.
+If subsequently recommended by the Authority and agreed to by the Australia New Zealand Food Standards Council, an amendment to the Code would allow the addition of sorbic acid and its salts to edible collagen casings.
 Conditions of use such as a requirement to comply with specifications for identity and purity, and to comply with a maximum percentage addition to specific foods may be required.